SirPlease/ZoneMod/README.md

 ### Miscellaneous ###
 * Updated AutoPause so that it no longers pauses during Ready-up and Round Ends.
 * Removed !spawns functionality while the Game is Live.
+* Alarm Cars that were hit by other Tank Hittables will now have their Alarms disabled.
+* Removed the chance of Common Infected sitting or lying down.
+* Removed the chance of Common Infected attacking eachother.
 * Survivors no longer switch to Pills automatically when they're being passed pills through M2.
 * Survivors can choose whether or not to use the "Vanilla" behaviour when picking up Secondary Weapons when they have something else equipped.
   * You can use !secondary to toggle the behaviour.